-This working group aims to assist the industry by defining methods and best practices for the mineral processing sector.
+This working group aims to assist the mining industry by defining methods and best practices for mineral processing.

 WHY IT IS IMPORTANT FOR THE MINING INDUSTRY